gpdowney/lightweightLSAT/pages/fundamentals/practice.md

 permalink: fundamentals/practice
 ---

-Do not muddle these types of practice.
-Choose one in advance, and stick to it.
+There are three effective ways to study for the LSAT:

-1. Skill Work: perfect your process, iteratively.
+1. Skill practice
-2. Puzzle Mode: experiment to learn how the Test works.
+2. Puzzle practice
-3. Race Mode: move quickly (but never hurry).
+3. Race practice

+Skill practice is intentional and iterative.

+- Intentional means that you decide, before you look at the question, what skill you want to work on.
+You choose questions based on what will help you practice that skill.
+- Iterative means that you learn from your experience on the last question to adapt your approach to the next question.

+Puzzle practice is unhurried and curious.

+- Unhurried doesn't mean slow or plodding, but rather you take time to deeply understand the question.
+- Curious means that you leave expectations behind and allow the question to show you what matters.

+Race practice is timed and limited.

+- Timed doesn't mean rushed.
+It can involve a count-up timer, or a count-down timer.
+- Limited means that you pick a certain number of questions or a certain amount of time, and stop when you reach that limit.

+More on how to do each below...

-## Skill Work
+## Skill Practice

-Since the LSAT is a test of skill, skill work is the most important practice.

-Here are the steps of skill work:
+Here are the steps of skill practice:

-1. Set an intention: Pick ONE skill you want to work on.
+1. Set an intention: Pick 1 skill you want to work on.
-1. Try it.
+1. Try it: Attempt to apply the skill on a real LSAT question.
-1. Reflect on how it went: Did you do it?
+1. Reflect: Did you do it?
+Was it appropriate?
 Was it useful?
-Was it appropriate?
-1. Revise your intention: Make it more specific so you can do it better next time.
-Or choose a different skill to work on first.
+1. Revise your intention: Update your intention based on your experience applying it.
 1. Repeat.

-For example, you might...
+For example, if I were working on the Reasoning section, I might...

-1. Resolve to make predictions.
+1. Resolve to make *predictions*.
-1. It doesn't go so well.
-You get 5 questions in and realize you haven't predicted once.
-1. So you write "predict" on a sticky note.
-1. You try again, one question at a time.
-1. If it goes poorly, maybe you need to work on understanding, first.
-1. If it goes better, your predictions probably helped more on some questions than others.
+1. Then try an easy question.
+1. Maybe I get it right.
+But I didn't pause to make a prediction, I just rushed right to the answers.
+Drat!
+1. I revise my intention.
+This time I'll write my prediction down before looking at the answer.
+1. I try again on another question.
+1. Maybe I get it wrong, but I did write a prediction.
+That's an improvement.
+And on second glance, the right answer was pretty close to my prediction.
+1. I revise my intention, again.
+This time I'll compare each answer to my written prediction.

+And so on...

+As your skill improves, you can attempt multiple questions at one go, or try harder questions.
+As your habits improve, you might find that some parts of the practice, like writing down your intentions, are no longer necessary.
+And eventually the skill should become so automatic that you don't need to practice it intentionally and can shift into race practice.

+If you run into persistent difficulty, you might need to work on a different skill.
+For example, making predictions in Reasoning depends on understanding the argument.
+So if you're struggling to predict, you might need to work instead on understanding.

+Alternatively, you may struggle to apply a skill on a question because that skill doesn't apply to those questions.
+For example, predictions are less useful in the Games section.

-1. You could dig into the harder questions to see what clues you missed (but that would be a switch to puzzle practice).
+When questions are difficult, you might shift to puzzle practice.
+For example, you might use the right answer to see what clues you missed in the argument that could have helped you make a better prediction.
-1. Or perhaps you need to pay more attention to the question genus, since different question genus reward different kinds of predictions.
-1. Next time, you resolve to first determine the question genus and then make a prediction appropriate to that genus.
-1. You try again.

-Track your Skill iterations with a Skill Log.
-[Here's a skill log template in google sheets format][skill-log]
+Or difficulty might indicate that you need more knowledge.
+To improve your knowledge you might go re-read the predictions pages, or explore how other guides approach the idea of predictions.

+**Keep track of your skill intentions and iterations with a [skill log][skill-log].**

-## Puzzle Mode
+## Puzzle Practice

-Puzzle mode is luxurious and untimed.
+Puzzle practice is luxurious.
 It's a chance to dig into all the nuances of the test.
 To notice all the tiny clues it gave you.
 To figure out what everything means.
-To recognize the test's key patterns.
+To recognize the test's key [patterns].

 For example,

 - Once you know what the correct answer is, let the correct and incorrect answers teach you how the LSAT thinks.
 - Try re-doing old questions in new ways, strange ways, uncomfortable ways, even ways you're pretty sure are wrong.
 No one's going to get hurt.
 Maybe you'll find better ways.

-Puzzle mode is the best way to learn about the test.
+Puzzle practice is the best way to learn the test.

-[Learn more about the importance of patterns, here.][pattern]
+**Keep track of the lessons you learn in puzzle practice by making [flashcards] and [checklists].**

-## Race Mode
+## Race Practice

-Race mode is an attempt to practice like you want to play.
+Race practice is an attempt to practice like you want to play.

-Race mode is timed, since the test is timed.
+Race practice is timed, since the test is timed.
 But you don't always need to use the test's timer.

 Give yourself more time at first, then increase the time pressure gradually.

-Base your goals not on where you wish you were, but where you actually are.
+Base your timing goals not on where you wish you were, but where you actually are.

 You will mess up.
 You'll forget what to do.
-You'll do it wrongly.
+You'll fall into old habits.
 And that's a good thing.
 Mistakes are information.

-Race mode makes you accountable.
+Race practice makes you accountable.
 It shows you what you haven't really learned yet.

-Track your race errors with an error log.
-[Here's an error log template in google sheets format][error-log]
+**Track your race errors with an error log.
+[Here's an error log template in google sheets format][error-log]**

 ## Each Type Of Practice Informs The Others